raj-pandey55/behance_clone/README.md

+Sure, here's the updated README with the added feature of clicking on a photo to display a modal:

+---

 # Behance Clone Project

 ## Overview

 This project is a clone of the Behance website's landing page.
 It includes features such as search auto-suggestions and a sorting button to filter the displayed content.
+Additionally, users can click on photos to open a modal with an enlarged view of the image.
 The aim is to replicate the design and functionality of Behance's landing page, providing a seamless user experience.

 ## Features

 - **Landing Page:** A visually appealing and responsive landing page that mirrors the design of Behance.
 - **Search Auto-Suggestions:** A dynamic search bar that provides auto-suggestions as users type, enhancing the search experience.
 - **Sorting Button:** A button to sort the displayed projects based on different criteria such as relevance, popularity, or date.
+- **Image Modal:** Users can click on a photo to open a modal with an enlarged view of the image, improving the user experience.

 ## Technologies Used